DimplyBarkha/gajendra-profecialinks/.github/ISSUE_TEMPLATE/extractor-build.md

 - [ ] Assign yourself to this issue
 - [ ] Add your team's label to this issue
 - [ ] Link issue to the correct project, based on the feed type
-- [ ] Link issue to the correct milestone
 - [ ] From Master, check-out the proper branch as described in the pre-requisites and the build notes above
 - [ ] Change the file `config.yaml` located in `orgs>{org name}` and update the `legacyAccountId` to your import.io-GUID